tjd1234/cmpt383summer2022/docs/languages/prolog/prolog_intro.md

 ...
 ```

 This generates an infinite number of lists of lengths 0, 1, 2, 3, ....
+The
+items on the list (e.g. `_G1997`, `_G2000`, ...) are new variables created by
+Prolog, and their values can be anything. `[_G1997, _G2000]` can unify with
+*any* 2-element list.

-`length` is built-in, and it is instructive to write our own version of it.
+`length` is built-in, but it is instructive to write our own version of it.
 For example:

 ```prolog